 In partnership with Cisco and Bajaj Electricals, Tvilight has integrated lighting solutions that automatically adjust brightness according to human presence, enabling energy savings of 72% and efficient remote management of the lighting infrastructure.
 This project contributes to Jaipur’s goal of becoming a connected digital city, improving the quality of life and safety of its citizens.

-An intelligent street lighting project represents a substantial investment for local authorities, for a number of reasons.
+A smart street lighting project represents a substantial investment for local authorities, for a number of reasons.
 Firstly, the infrastructure required is complex and costly: it includes not only energy-saving LED luminaires, but also sensors, remote control systems and a robust communications network.

 A smart street lighting project involves a number of hidden costs that can significantly increase the initial investment: